dcarbone/php-consul-api/README.md

 The primary purpose of this lib is to provide a dependency-free way of interacting with [Consul](https://www.consul.io/).

 It is in alpha stages of development.
-Currently the only thing it can do is query KV data.

 This library is loosely based upon the [official GO client](https://github.com/hashicorp/consul/tree/master/api).